junxit/us-congress-bills-117/bill.md

   >     - **(B)** A list of Federal, State, and local sources of post-disaster recovery funding or assistance that may be available to an individual impacted by a major disaster or emergency.
   >     - **(C)** A technical guide that lists and explains the costs and benefits of alternatives available to a community to mitigate the impacts of a major disaster or emergency and prepare for sequential hazards such as flooding after a wildfire.
   >   - **(4)** *Cooperation* A State agency that enters into a cooperative agreement under this subsection shall cooperate with the Secretary of the Interior, the Secretary of Agriculture, the Secretary of Housing and Urban Development, the Administrator of the Small Business Administration, and the Administrator of the Federal Emergency Management Agency in developing a website under this subsection.
-  >   - **(5)** *Updates* A State agency that receives funding to establish a website under this subsection shall update the website not less than once every 6 years.
+  >   - **(5)** *Updates* A State agency that receives funding to establish a website under this subsection shall update the website not less than once every 6 months.

 ## § 10.
 Individual assistance dashboard